Ratstail91/screeps/README.md

 ## CRY

-Screeps' world is divided into rooms, and this behaviour stores the room's name into a global array where I can access it with the BRAVE behaviour.
+Screeps' world is divided into rooms, and this behaviour stores the room's name into a global array where I can access it with the CARE behaviour.

 ## FEAR